friendtech33-DAO/ft33-docs/docs/basics/migration.md

 gOHM_{price} = OHM_{price} * CurrentIndex
 $$

-Every rebase event will cause the Current Index to go up, and your gOHM is worth more as a result (provided that OHM's price stays constant).
+Every rebase event will cause the Current Index to go up, and your gOHM is worth more as a result (provided that FTW's price stays constant).

 ## How are bonds affected after the migration?